wsc1/proposal/design/go2draft-contracts.md

 This section lists some of those ideas in the hopes that it will help to reduce repetitive discussion.
 The ideas are presented in the form of a FAQ.

-##### Why not use interfaces instead of contracts?

-_The interface method syntax is familiar._
-_Writing contract bodies with `x + x` is ordinary Go syntax, but it_ _is stylized, repetitive, and looks weird._

-It is unclear how to represent operators using interface methods.
-We considered syntaxes like `+(T, T) T`, but that is confusing and repetitive.
-Also, a minor point, but `==(T, T) bool` does not correspond to the `==` operator, which returns an untyped boolean value, not `bool`.
-We also considered writing simply `+` or `==`.
-That seems to work but unfortunately the semicolon insertion rules require writing a semicolon after each operator at the end of a line.
-Using contracts that look like functions gives us a familiar syntax at the cost of some repetition.
-These are not fatal problems, but they are difficulties.

 ##### Why not put type parameters on packages?